Optimal scaling of the ADMM algorithm for distributed quadratic programming: Background

-and performs sequential minimization of the $x$ and $z$ variables, followed by a dual variable update:
+and performs sequential minimization of the $x$ and $z$ variables, followed by a dual variable update.
+It is convenient to use the scaled dual variable $u=\mu/\rho$, which yields the iterations

-These iterations indicate that the method is particularly useful when the $x$- and $z$-minimizations can be carried out efficiently (\eg~admit closed-form expressions).
-One advantage of the method is that there is only one single algorithm parameter, $\rho$, and under rather mild conditions, the method can be shown to converge for all values of the parameter; see, \eg,~\cite{Boyd11}.
+These iterations indicate that the method is particularly useful when the $x$- and $z$-minimizations can be carried out efficiently (\eg,~when they admit closed-form expressions).
+One advantage of the method is that there is only one single algorithm parameter, $\rho$, and that under rather mild conditions, the method can be shown to converge for all values of this parameter; see, \eg,~\cite{Boyd11}.
 However, $\rho$ has a direct impact on the convergence speed of the algorithm, and inadequate tuning of this parameter may render the method very slow.

-In the remaining parts of this paper, we will derive explicit expressions for the step-size $\rho$ that minimizes the convergence factor~\eqref{eq:convergence_factor} for some particular classes of problems.
+The convergence properties of iterative algorithms can often be improved by accounting for the past iterates when computing the next.
+This technique is called \emph{relaxation}.
+For ADMM it amounts to replacing $E x^{k+1}$ with $\gamma^{k+1} = \alpha^k E x^{k+1}- (1-\alpha^k) (Fz^k -h)$ in the $z$- and $u$-updates \cite{Boyd11}, yielding

+The parameter $\alpha^k\in (0,2)$ is called the \emph{relaxation parameter}.
+Note that letting $\alpha^k=1$ for all $k$ recovers the original ADMM iterations~\eqref{eqn:admm_scaled}.
+Empirical studies have suggested that $\alpha^k>1$ (referred to as over-relaxation) is often advantageous and the guideline $\alpha^k\in [1.5, 1.8]$ has been proposed~\cite{Boyd11}.